The Gala! Helping Earthdance Thrive.

 What is a CoCo Jam?

-• Saturday Drop-In (Only for folks who’ve been to Earthdance before): Arrive/Check-In Saturday, September 21 between 8-10am.
-Breakfast is 8-9am.
+• Saturday Drop-In (Only for folks who’ve been to Earthdance before): Arrive Saturday, November 29th starting 8am.
 Departure at 10pm day of.

 Our Fees Explained